google/accompanist/glide/README.md

 ## Custom RequestManager

-If you wish to provide a default `RequestManager` to use across all of your `GlideImage` calls, we provide the `AmbientRequestManager` ambient.
+If you wish to provide a default `RequestManager` to use across all of your `GlideImage` calls, we provide the `LocalRequestManager` composition local.

 You can use it like so: